Struct rsvg::CairoRenderer

 Converts the SVG document’s intrinsic dimensions to pixels, if possible.

-in pixel units if the SVG document has width
+Returns Some(width, height) in pixel units if the SVG document has width and

 font-based dimensions (em, ex).